 L23 374C Kings, Priests, Prophets, and Rabbis: The Jews in the Ancient World

 We will trace Israelite and Jewish history from its beginnings in the biblical period (circa 1200 BCE) through the rise of rabbinic Judaism and Christianity until the birth of Islam (circa 620 CE).
 We will explore how Israel emerged as a distinct people and why the rise of the imperial powers tranformed the political, social, and religious institutions of ancient Israel.
 We will illuminate why the religion of the Bible developed into rabbinic Judaism and Christianity and how rabbinic literature and institutions were created.
-3 units.
 Same as home course L75 JNE 301C.

 L23 3750 In the Beginning: Creation Myths of the Biblical World

 This course will study myths and epic literature from the Bible, ancient Egypt, the ancient Near East and ancient Greece about the birth of the gods, the creation of the world and of humanity, and the establishment of societies.
 These masterpieces of ancient literature recount the deeds of gods and heroes and humanity´s eternal struggle to come to terms with the world, supernatural powers, love, lust, and death.
 This course will examine how each culture borrows traditions and recasts them in a distinct idiom.
 The course will further examine different approaches to mythology and to the study of ancient cultures and the Bible.
-3 units.
 Same as home course L75 JINE 3751.

 L23 385D Topics in Biblical Hebrew Texts: The Book of Isaiah